top of page

 Our results speak for themselves.
 Most of the Health and Safety managers in Derbyshire manufacturing or service companies have the Train to Safety NEBOSH badge.
 The pass rates we have achieved for the one day per week compare significantly for the lower scoring block booking.
 Train to Safety ONLY provide the highest quality of training.

-Our next course commences on 9th March.
-We have another course starting 1st June.
-There has never been a more important time for upskilling.
+Our next course commences on 1st June.
+We have another course starting 5th September 2026.
+In this crazy world we live in, there has never been a more important time for upskilling.

 Comments